 - Regular and large-print fiction and mysteries

-- Talking books on tape and on CDs
+- Talking books on CDs

 - Computer with Internet access and a printer